-Mugged for Disguise: This technique is used in ''Class A' against prison guards during a jail break.
+Mugged for Disguise: This technique is used in Maximum Security against prison guards during a jail break.

 My Name Is Inigo Montoya: conversed, as Bruce asks for some little cards he can leave with people informing them who just beat them up.

-Neighbourhood Friendly Gangsters: Keith Moore's Gang in Class A is associate with a boxing club.
-The "notorious underworld figure" Sasha Thompson is allowed to run a neighborhood football club, complete with teams for children.
-Also, the titular motorcycle gang in Brigands M.C. has redeveloped their clubhouse a popular strip of restaurant, shops and apartments.
-However, this is not to say that any of the gangs featured in the book are above racketeering, selling drugs and murder.
-It is just that some keep that part of their business quiet while also investing in a legitimate activities that builds good community relations and may also be profitable, while at the same time giving them a way to explain where at least some of the money from their illegal activities comes from.
+Neighbourhood Friendly Gangsters: Subverted by many of the enemy gangs.
+Keith Moore's Gang in Class A is associated with a boxing club.
+The "notorious underworld figure" Sasha Thompson is allowed to run a neighbourhood football club, complete with teams for children.
+Also, the titular motorcycle gang in Brigands M.C. has redeveloped their clubhouse into a popular strip of restaurant, shops and apartments.
+However, the subversion comes in that none of these groups are above genuine criminal activity like racketeering, selling drugs and murder, and they're the bad guys.

 Parental Abandonment: This trope is a job requirement for CHERUB agents.
 They must all be either orphans with no known living family members that can assume guardianship, abandoned children, or they must have some other situation that prevents their parents from being involved in their lives.